How does ADAS determine its fees?

-When you have a credible CV and can start work in the Australian industry you are looking at $1300/day as an air diver.
+When you have a credible CV and can start work in the Australian industry you could be looking at a rate which is even higher again.
 The better you get, the more work you get and the more money you’re worth.

 The offshore oil and gas industry has been booming for the last couple or three years and the demand for oil is increasing every day.
 Is the price of oil going to drop again?
 Not if you believe in the law of supply and demand!
 So, we have a situation where the offshore industry is already short of good experienced personnel.
 Demand for oil is increasing.
 Existing offshore infrastructure around the world is aging and needs constant maintenance to keep it productive and legal.
 The likelihood of the demand for good offshore personnel dropping is not very likely in any one’s book.
 And that applies right across the board – dive supervisors, Life Support Techs, equipment techs, ROV pilots, Dive Medical Technicians etc. There’s a career waiting to happen for those who are prepared to put in, work and train hard and go for it.